-Perfectly situated in the heart of the popular village of Warkworth, Eider Cottage is a stunning Georgian property newly renovated in 2020 to create a perfect family holiday cottage.
+Perfectly situated in the heart of the popular village of Warkworth, Eider Cottage in Warkworth is a stunning Georgian property newly renovated in 2020 to create a perfect family holiday cottage.
 With 4 bedrooms, 3 bathrooms, including an impressive 2nd floor principle bedroom, this is a holiday cottage to impress the whole family and keep the kids happy!

-Eider Cottage sleeps 6 adults and 2 children age 16 and under (in a bunk bed room) and has great sociable living space for a family.
+Eider Cottage in Warkworth sleeps 6 adults and 2 children age 16 and under (in a bunk bed room) and has great sociable living space for a family.
 With the addition of an east-facing sheltered courtyard, it’s ideal for brunch outdoors after an early morning walk on Warkworth beach, and the wood burning stove in the open plan lounge provides a cosy atmosphere for autumnal and winter evenings.

 Eider Cottage is centrally placed in the village so the 4 village pubs, traditional village store and various gift shops, art gallery and even a French patisserie are within yards of your front door.
 Warkworth Castle and the banks of the River Coquet are both within 5 minutes walk and the beach can be reached in 15 mins on foot or 5 minutes in the car.